 In simpler terms, a tall bowler bowling a steep bouncer would always have a lower speed than a short skiddy bowler bowling a length ball.

 The distance travelled in the former case is more, which the radar gun does not take into account.

 Finally, the Hawkeye has been introduced that uses 6 different cameras to track the trajectory of the delivery and analyze the speed.

 All in all the game has been progressing with unprecedented celerity and so should the technology involved.
 Many a time the speedometer has been used by the impunity with broadcasters (a delivery of Morne Morkel was shown to be at 108 Mph by hawkeye.
 We are sure Morne Morkel too believed it to be too flattering).
-What we need is a technology that’s full proof, covers the current defects and more importantly titillates the cricketing buds rather than raising eyebrows.
+What we need is a technology that’s full proof.
+It should cover the current defects and titillate the cricketing buds rather than raising eyebrows.

-  Because it’s high time the cricketing fraternity starts revering this raw untamed aggression in all respects, and restores the balance between bat and ball, pervading this game to new heights.
+Because it’s high time the cricketing fraternity starts revering this raw untamed aggression in all respects.
+Restore the balance between bat and ball, pervading this game to new heights.